retainful/woocommerce/readme.txt

 7 out of 10 potential shoppers leave your store without buying.
 But you can reduce the cart abandonment rate and recover the lost sales by sending a well timed, sequence of email reminders.
 It is a proven fact that abandoned cart recovery emails can recover at least 30% of the lost sales.

-Retainful automates your abandoned cart emails.
+Retainful automates your abandoned cart recovery.
 You can schedule a series of timed email reminders that can be sent to the customers to recover your WooCommerce abandoned carts.

 **Here is an example:**